neiji93/Crypto-currency-project-1---Champo/README.md

   it seems that we can use it on telecom projects too. i will do another telecom project. cheers.

-i think i can use this surgery of heart tool made by myself from scratch to get the maximum number of money that can be hold worldwide. i repeat, im not a doctor.!
+i think i can use this surgery of heart tool made by myself from scratch to get the maximum number of money that can be hold worldwide. i repeat, im not a doctor.! then, this id time to plzy a game with those things. sure.